hortonworks/cloudbreak/cloud-azure/scripts/vertical-scaling/root-volume/README.md

 It will only modify partition or file system size if it is smaller than the disk size.

+### Updating CDP database

+In order to reflect the change on CDP side, customer should open an escalation and ask for update the database of CDP using the new root disk size in order to avoid any further inconvenience!

 ### Sample output
 Root disk was successfully increased from 100GB to 160GB.
 Output was taken 06/08/2021.